EchoVLA: Robotic Vision-Language-Action Model with Synergistic Declarative Memory for Mobile Manipulation: Experiment

-\textbf{2) Increased Difficulty in Mobile Manipulation.} Compared to Manipulation and Navigation tasks, success rates in Mobile Manipulation tasks drop noticeably.
-For example, $\pi_{0.5}$'s Avg Success decreases from 0.47 to 0.36, and BC-T achieves almost no successful outcomes.
-This indicates that coordinating base and arm control significantly increases task complexity.
+\textbf{2) Increased Difficulty in Mobile Manipulation.} Coordinating base and arm control significantly increases complexity, causing success rates to drop across all methods.
+For instance, $\pi_{0.5}$'s average success decreases from 0.32 to 0.20, while BC-T exhibits a drastic decline from 0.28 to 0.05.

-\textbf{3) Advantage of EchoVLA.} Despite the increased difficulty, EchoVLA maintains the highest success rate (0.45) in Mobile Manipulation tasks, outperforming all other methods.
+\textbf{3) Superiority of EchoVLA.} Despite the increased difficulty, EchoVLA maintains the highest success rate (0.31) in Mobile Manipulation tasks, outperforming all other methods.
 This highlights the method's effectiveness in handling coordinated base–arm motion, long-range navigation, and sequential manipulation tasks.

-\textbf{4) Task-specific Performance Variations.} Tasks such as PnP Sink To Counter and TurnOn Faucet show larger performance variations across methods, reflecting higher requirements for spatial understanding and precise manipulation.
+\textbf{4) Task-specific Performance Variations.} Tasks such as PickPlaceSinkToCounter and TurnOnSinkFaucet show larger performance variations across methods, reflecting higher requirements for spatial understanding and precise manipulation.
 EchoVLA consistently achieves strong performance on these challenging tasks, demonstrating its capability in multi-modal perception and action reasoning.